shubhjain22/ThreeJS-Projects/README.md

 # ThreeJS-Projects
-A repo consisting random projects that I make in my free time using a popular Javascript library (Three.js) for 3D web graphics.
+Consists random projects that I make in my free time using a popular Javascript library (Three.js) for 3D web graphics.

 ## Projects Inside